pfq/PFQ/README.md

 Introduction
 ------------

-PFQ is a network monitoring framework designed for the Linux kernel that allows efficient packet capturing, in-kernel functional processing and packet steering across sockets.
+PFQ is a network monitoring framework designed for the Linux operating system that allows efficient packet capturing, in-kernel functional processing and packet steering across sockets.

 PFQ is highly optimized for multi-core architecture, as well as for network devices supporting multiple hardware queues.
 It works with any device